sav-che/TL-2/Authors/Battarra, (Giovanni) Antonio {std. Battarra} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 379](https://www.biodiversitylibrary.org/item/103858#page/391/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 379](https://www.biodiversitylibrary.org/page/33265106) of TL-2 Suppl.
 I.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Battarra, Giovanni Antonio {std.
 Battarra}|first entry]] for this author

 ### Author

 \* Battarra, \[Giovanni\] Antonio (1714-1789), Italian clergyman, physician and mycologist ordained 1738, professor of philosophy at the seminary of Savignano di Romagna 1741, id.
-Rimini 1748-1754; botanically active 1754-1757, again professor of philosophy from 1757. (*Battarra*).
+Rimini 1748-1754; botanically active 1754-1757, again professor of philosophy from 1757.
+**Abbreviated name**: *Battarra*

 #### Herbarium and types